-A sanctuary for former ill-treated, working Asian elephants, Chiang Mai's Elephant Nature Park encourages visitors to learn about the plight of these mammals and their habitat through activities such as feeding and helping to care for the resident herd.
-Elephant rides are not offered at the Elephant Nature Park, and the protected facility also encourages other elephant attractions to adopt the same policy.
+A sanctuary for former ill-treated Asian elephants, the Elephant Nature Park encourages visitors to learn about the plight of these mammals and their habitat through activities, such as feeding and helping to care for the resident herd.
+Elephant rides are not offered at the park, a policy the park encourages in other elephant camps.

-Funds raised here support efforts to reforest habitats for wild elephants, and the park also houses a menagerie of other rescued animals including dogs, cats, and birds.
+Funds raised here support efforts to reforest habitats for wild elephants, and the park also houses a menagerie of other rescued animals from Northern Thailand, including dogs, cats, and birds.
 Food for the elephants is purchased locally to support area farmers.

 This elephant rescue center is a must-see for animal lovers and families.

 Common areas of the elephant park offer free Wi-Fi access.